How to watch Doctor Who online and watch every available episode for free

 For everything before that – so the first eight Doctors from 1963 to 1989 – you'll need Britbox.
 Plans cost $8.99 a month or $89.99 a year.
 But you also get a free 7-day trial to watch as many episodes as possible in.
 No time travel required!

-Just be aware that all new episodes of Doctor Who from November 2023 onwards will be on Disney Plus in the US, after a broadcasting agreement was announced late last year.
+Just be aware that all new episodes of Doctor Who from November 2023 onwards are on Disney Plus in the US.

 Don't forget that if you're overseas and find geo-restrictions getting in your way, you can use a VPN to virtually relocate back to your home country and watch as if you were back there.